anonymous567823/ARMANI/readme.md

+# ARMANI: Part-level Garment-Text Alignment for Unified Cross-Modal Fashion Design
 This is the code of ARMANI: Part-level Garment-Text Alignment for Unified Cross-Modal Fashion Design(coming soon)